-With the hammer weights scaled to specification and the keys balanced to the medium balance weight of 38 grams the keys will have a medium number of key weights in them, and the inertial playing quality will be medium.
+With the hammer weights scaled to specification and the keys balanced to the medium balance weight of 38g, the keys will have a medium number of key weights in them, and the inertial playing quality will be medium.
 Actions with lighter inertial playing qualities are also very popular.
 The solution in these cases is to use lower test values for front weight and/or balance weight for a lower inertia.
 Higher inertia will result from the use of higher test values for front weight and/or balance weight.

-The rationale behind this simple approach may be explained and supported with Touch Weight Metrology: For a range of hammer weight values there is a range of strike weight ratio (R) values that will produce the specific combination of FW 27g + BW 38g.
-Table 1 shows the relationships according to the Equation of Balance (which uses the measure of strike weight hammer weight).
-The static values of FW and BW are equal to the upward static force at the front of the key from the leveraged strike weight (SW) along with the upward static force at the front of the key from the leveraged weight of the wippen on the capstan, called the wippen balance weight (WBW) with an assigned medium value of 9.

-The strike weight ratio (R) solutions in the table are calculated as: R = (FW+BW-WBW)/SW
+The rationale behind this simple approach may be explained and supported with Touch Weight Metrology: For a range of hammer weight values, there is a range of strike weight ratio (R) values that will produce the specific combination where R equals a FW of 27g plus a BW of 38g.
+Table 1 shows the relationships according to the equation of balance (which uses the measure of strike weight, not hammer weight).
+The static values of FW and BW are equal to the upward static force at the front of the key from the leveraged strike weight (SW) along with the upward static force at the front of the key from the leveraged weight of the wippen on the capstan, called the wippen balance weight (WBW), which has an assigned medium value of 9.
+The strike weight ratio (R), solutions in the table are calculated as: R = (FW+BW-WBW)/SW.